-This is in addition to unusual responsive reaction to sensory input such as an indifference to temperature, unfavorable response to specific sounds or textures, excessive smelling or touching of objects, and visual fascination with lights or movement.
+This is in addition to unusual responsive reactions to sensory input, such as indifference to temperature, unfavorable response to specific sounds or textures, excessive smelling or touching of objects, and visual fascination with lights or movement.

 Click here to find out more

 Since hyperesthesia is caused by the sensory nerves in the peripheral nervous system, including the peripheral nerve that runs outside our brain and spinal cord, if this nerve is damaged (peripheral neuropathy), it may cause the hyperesthesia experience.
 In severe cases, this condition can affect the nervous system, lead to nerve inflammation, and possibly seizures.

 Other possible causes include:

 - Too much caffeine: Recent research suggests drinking too much coffee or caffeine can lead to temporary hyperesthesia lasting 3-5 hours.

 - Compression of a nerve: Studies have shown that when a nerve is under pressure, meaning pinched or compressed, the function of that nerve is affected.
 This might cause hyperesthesia.